TheEzzran/JavaScriptVer/README.md

 vY -- drops the lowest Y results before adding the rest together.
 4d6v1 is 4d6 drop lowest.
 5d6v2 would drop the lowest two results.

-^Y -- opposite of drop lowest, keeps the highest Y results and discards the rest, before adding the rest to gether.
+^Y -- opposite of drop lowest, keeps the highest Y results and discards the rest, before adding the rest together.
 4d6^3 is the same as 4d6v1.

-kY -- keep the lowest Y dice, discarding the results.
+kY -- keep the lowest Y dice, discarding the rest.
 Useful for Disadvantage in D&D. 2d20k1 would roll 2d20 and keep only the worse result.

 rY -- sets a threshold, Y, at or below which that die gets rerolled.
 Instead rerolls dice at or above that threshold if the roll under modifier is present (see below)